How to Start Seeds Successfully Indoors [audio]

 Emma E 3:40

 Wow, that's a really good question.
 And honestly, it depends a lot on the exact plant that you're trying to propagate.
-Not all plants create viable seeds equally, some produce a lot more viable seeds than others.
-So germination rates, gonna vary a fair amount, and it's gonna depend a bit too on the age of that seed, exactly how it was harvested, how it was stored.
-So if you're buying seeds and packets like most of us do, those seed packets will will have been germination tested by the Seed Company.
-And on that packet, you'll see a percentage stamped on there somewhere that indicates what the germination percentage of that seed should be under ideal conditions.
-It's interesting though, because, like I said, some plants do you have a lot of really viable seeds.
-I mean, if we're looking at something outdoors, let's say an invasive plant like oriental bittersweet, the germination percentage of those seeds tends to be well over 90%.
+Not all plants create viable seeds equally.
+Some produce a lot more viable seeds than others.
+So germination rates are going to vary a fair amount, and it's going to depend a bit too on the age of that seed, exactly how it was harvested, and how it was stored.
+If you're buying seeds and packets like most of us do, those seed packets will have been germination tested by the Seed Company.
+And on that packet you'll see a percentage stamped on there somewhere that indicates what the germination percentage of that seed should be under ideal conditions.
+It's interesting though, because like I said, some plants do have a lot of really viable seeds.
+If we're looking at something outdoors, let's say an invasive plant like oriental bittersweet, the germination percentage of those seeds tends to be well over 90%.
 Whereas something like a paperbark maple, it's really only about 5%.
-So, you know, it helps maybe to know a little bit about the seed that you're starting.
-But if you have brand new seeds in a packet, you really just need to pay attention to what that jar percentage is listed on that packet and know that really, it would be very rare to have absolutely every seed germinate for you, that typically doesn't happen.
+So it helps to know a little bit about the seed that you're starting.
+But if you have brand new seeds in a packet, you really just need to pay attention to what that percentage is listed on that packet and know that really, it would be very rare to have absolutely every seed germinate for you, that typically doesn't happen.
 But if you have some good quality seed, at least 80%, I think would be acceptable.

 Nate Bernitz 5:17

-Okay, folks, don't go out there and just start germinating oriental bittersweet seeds, because you know, you're good germination, it's alright.
-It's not impressive.
+Okay, folks, don't go out there and just start germinating oriental bittersweet seeds because they're good germination!
 They're invasive, don't do it.
 When I go to the store, really any store right now, there are seed starting kits everywhere.
-These they're pretty cheap.
-They claim, you know, this is what you need.
-But I want to know from you, what do you actually need in terms of supplies, equipment, what kind of setup is really essential to get to get started and be successful with seed starting,
+They're pretty cheap.
+They claim that this is what you need.
+But I want to know from you, what do you actually need in terms of supplies, equipment, what kind of setup is really essential to get to get started and be successful with seed starting?

 Emma E 5:53

-it could definitely be handy to buy one of those complete kits, but you're right, you don't need it.
-So to start with, I think it's helpful to figure out what sort of containers you want to start your seeds in. seed starting containers are typically on the smaller side, because you don't need to have a whole lot of potting media for a small seedlings root system.
-And they also are going to have drainage of some sort in them just just like you would for any other potted plants, you need to have drainage for your seed starting containers.
-So purchase options might include plastic cell packs, or if you're looking for to start something that really doesn't like its roots disturbed, you might go with a biodegradable container, like a peat pot or cow pot.
-Or if you really don't want to spend money at all, you might have enough materials at home, that could work as seed starting containers.
-So some people like to use egg cartons.
+It could definitely be handy to buy one of those complete kits, but you're right, you don't need it.
+To start with, I think it's helpful to figure out what sort of containers you want to start your seeds in.
+Seed-starting containers are typically on the smaller side, because you don't need to have a whole lot of potting media for a small seedling's root system.
+They also are going to have drainage of some sort in them.
+Just like you would for any other potted plants, you need to have drainage for your seed-starting containers.
+Purchase options might include plastic cell packs, or if you're looking to start something that really doesn't like its roots disturbed, you might go with a biodegradable container, like a peat pot or cow pot.
+Or if you really don't want to spend money at all, you might have enough materials at home that could work as seed-starting containers.
+Some people like to use egg cartons.
 I've seen the bottoms of milk jugs and soda bottles used for seed starting, or even yogurt cups.
 But what you need to do if you're going to use containers like that is punch some drainage holes in the bottom so that excess water can escape.
-So once you have your containers figured out, then you're going to need to get yourself a really good high quality seed starting mix.
-And as seed starting mix is going to be soil less.
-So that means it's composed of peat moss, probably some very fine, vermiculite and perlite. these are these are both volcanic materials that are often added to potting mix to improve drainage and moisture holding capacity.
-But you can buy bags of product that specifically are called seed starting next.
-And these are really important for very fine small seeds, using just a regular potting mix will work just fine for larger seeds.
-But I found that I have much better Success for Small seeds with that that finer specific seed starting mix.
-And then once you have those two things now you know that's the absolute bare minimum, you should probably also be thinking about getting together some sort of lighting system.
-Because for most of us, we don't have a greenhouse attached to our home where we're going to have enough natural light to be able to grow seedlings effectively seal need to have some sort of supplemental light.
-And it can also be really helpful to have a heat mat.
-So in an electric heat mat that you put underneath those seedlings to help improve germination.
+Once you have your containers figured out, then you're going to need to get yourself a really good high quality seed-starting mix.
+A seed-starting mix is going to be soil less.
+That means it's composed of peat moss and probably some very fine vermiculite and perlite.
+These are both volcanic materials that are often added to potting mix to improve drainage and moisture holding capacity.
+But you can buy bags of product that specifically are called seed-starting mix.
+These are really important for very fine small seeds, using just a regular potting mix will work just fine for larger seeds.
+But I found that I have much better success for small seeds with that that finer specific seed-starting mix.
+Once you have those two things, that's the absolute bare minimum, you should probably also be thinking about getting together some sort of lighting system.
+For most of us, we don't have a greenhouse attached to our home where we're going to have enough natural light to be able to grow seedlings effectively.
+So we'll need to have some sort of supplemental light.
+It can also be really helpful to have a heat mat, an electric heat mat that you put underneath those seedlings to help improve germination.
 Because usually, most of us aren't keeping our homes quite warm enough for optimal seed germination.
 But if we're able to just heat up the soil that can be really helpful.

 Nate Bernitz 8:44

 One thing I would add that's really simple would be some sort of tray to go underneath your pots to collect water.
-And I guess if you're buying those cells, and by cells, you just mean a bunch of little pots kind of fuse together and may come with some sort of drainage tray but and right you know a lot of people I see they'll have these kind of shelving systems where it goes like drainage tray, pots, plants, and then a lighting system kind of above that hanging from the shelf.
-And, you know, rinse and repeat kind of going up to three, four shelves.
-So those, those work pretty well.
-It's interesting though, I was just at a, like, just kind of random store and I saw seed starting kits that were labeled as being window.
-So cats.
+And if you're buying those cells, and by cells you just mean a bunch of little pots kind of fused together that may come with some sort of drainage tray.
+A lot of people I see will have these kind of shelving system where it goes like drainage tray, pots, plants, and then a lighting system kind of above that hanging from the shelf.
+And rinse and repeat, going up to three, four shelves.
+Those work pretty well.
+It's interesting though, I was just at a random store and I saw seed-starting kits that were labeled as being window.
 So what do you make of seed starting?
-Really simple way just putting it in a bright window.
-So it's not a greenhouse, you don't have a lighting system?
+A really simple way is just putting it in a bright window.
+So it's not a greenhouse and you don't have a lighting system?
 You're just putting it in a window.
 That sounds really great.
-I assume you can probably get plants to germinate, right, but are you going to be able to give them the really ideal conditions they need with just natural light that way?
+I assume you can probably get plants to germinate, but are you going to be able to give them the really ideal conditions they need with just natural light that way?

 Emma E 9:58

 Yeah, I'm glad you asked.
 That.
 So you can absolutely get seeds to germinate.
 No problem just in a window.
-Actually, for a lot of seeds.
-Light isn't necessary, really at all for germination, it's what comes after the growth after that that seed has germinated.
+Actually, for a lot of seeds light isn't necessary, really at all, for germination.
+It's what comes after the growth after that seed has germinated.
 That is important.
 And this is really where the light comes in.
 A lot of times with just using a window cell, the plants aren't getting enough light.
 And when when this happens, what you'll usually see is extremely long, extended stems on those seedlings.
 So they might be very weak, they might be really bent as they're trying to grow towards the window.
-And basically, what you're producing is a very low quality transplant, I think it gets a little bit easier to produce seedlings, just using a window, the later or closer to planting time you go once once the length is longer, but if you're trying to start things, let's say in late February, or early March, and those plants are going to need a whole lot of light, and you're gonna need to keep things indoors for a long time.
-Probably not going to work all that well, just using the windows cell.
-But you know, you can certainly try, you know, experimenting in your own home to see if, if perhaps the plants that you're trying to grow will tolerate that sort of lighting scenario.
+And basically, what you're producing is a very low quality transplant, I think it gets a little bit easier to produce seedlings just using a window the later or closer to planting time you go once once the length is longer, but if you're trying to start things, let's say in late February or early March, those plants are going to need a whole lot of light, and you're gonna need to keep things indoors for a long time.
+It's probably not going to work all that well, just using the windowsill.
+But you can certainly try experimenting in your own home to see if perhaps the plants that you're trying to grow will tolerate that sort of lighting scenario.

 Nate Bernitz 11:28

-So when you talk about potentially starting something in late February or March, would that be our category of cool season crops like maybe you're starting broccoli or something like that, that you're actually going to be able to start growing outside pretty early in the spring, or what's your thought there on what you might be starting as early as late February, early March.
+So when you talk about potentially starting something in late February or March, would that be our category of cool season crops?
+Maybe you're starting broccoli or something like that, that you're actually going to be able to start growing outside pretty early in the spring.
+What's your thought on what you might be starting as early as late February, early March?

 Emma E 11:48

-Definitely some of those those cool season crops, onions can take a really long time if you're growing them from seed.
+Definitely some of those those cool season crops.
+Onions can take a really long time if you're growing them from seed.
 So those you'd start early, and also some of the annual flowers that are a little bit trickier.
-So let's say you're trying to start your own begonias from seed, those can take a really long time to grow from seed into a plant that's actually large enough and worth the effort to plant outside.
+Let's say you're trying to start your own begonias from seed, those can take a really long time to grow from seed into a plant that's actually large enough and worth the effort to plant outside.

 Nate Bernitz 12:14